comododragon/lina/README.md

 ```

 Then, the following compilations will work normally with ```-j2```, ```-j3```, etc. There should be no problems if you only manipulate the source files inside Lina.

-## TODOs

-* Improve the inner loop body scheduling system to better reflect certain optimisations from Vivado that are not covered by Lina, mainly when pipelining is enabled;
-* Add support to global memories (e.g. DDR);

 ## Acknowledgements